Updated: Sep 9, 2022

 I miss my quiet space.
 My time out.
 The time I get to have conversations with my mind and body.
 This tankless time has shown me how important it is to make time for yourself, to make YOU a priority, in order to be the best person possible for those around you.

 We are working hard to get oGo Float up and running, and we’re doing most of the work ourselves, while juggling full time jobs and family life.
-It will still be months before we have a tank up and running, and that seems like forever.
+It will still be months before the tank is up and running, and that seems like forever.
 Time has a funny way of going so quickly, and yet so slowly at the same time.

-The float tank represents the carrot dangling in front of us, keeping us motivated to get this place built, but the irony is that we would probably be more motivated and on task if we were able to float regularly, not to mention able to make better decisions.
+The float tank represents the carrot dangling in front, keeping me motivated to get this place built, but the irony is that I would probably be more motivated and on task if I was able to float regularly, not to mention able to make better decisions.

 What I miss the most about floating is being able to host floats for other people.
 I miss watching people’s faces as they emerge from the void, just a little bit taller, a little more confident, and with that oh-so-recognizable post float glow that radiates serenity.
 Floating improves the quality of life for those willing to dedicate to a practice, to dig a little deeper, to really listen and learn from themselves.
 I miss being able to provide the vessel to your better self.

 Stay tuned future floaters.
-We are working hard to bring you (and I) a float centre worthy of your continued personal evolution.
+I am working hard to bring you (and I) a float centre worthy of your continued personal evolution.